hero media

 • One Mile to Birubi Point: A nine-kilometre (one-way) easy to moderate walk with sandy beaches and coastal headlands.

-• Shoal Bay to Fingal Bay walking track: A Grade 3, five-kilometre one-way walk that takes hikers to the picturesque Fingal Bay a perfect spot for a swim and a relaxing lunch.
+• Shoal Bay to Fingal Bay walking track: A Grade 3, five-kilometre (one-way) walk guiding hikers to the picturesque Fingal Bay.

 Need tips, more detail or itinerary ideas tailored to you?
 Ask AT.